 The following discusses estimation of a ratio of functions of model parameters.
 Procedures to estimate other ratios such as risk (prevalence) ratios, odds ratios, hazard ratios, and ratios of means are mentioned in the list of Frequently-Asked for Statistics (SAS Note 30333).

-Two methods for estimating the confidence limits for a ratio will be discussed using the common example of estimation of the ED50 and the relative potency.
+Two methods for estimating the confidence limits for a ratio are discussed using the common example of estimation of the ED50 and the relative potency.
 In bioassay studies that investigate the effect of various doses of one or more drugs, the ED50 is the effective dose at which 50% of the subjects respond.
 The relative potency is the ratio of doses of two drugs that produce the same response.
 Both the ED50 and the relative potency are estimated as ratios of model parameters in a binary response model.

 Stokes et. al. (2000) discuss a study on mice comparing two drugs applied at several doses.
 The data are presented below.
 The response (death) probability, p, is calculated as the ratio of the number of deaths, NDEAD, to the number of mice, TOTAL.
 The dose at which a 50% response is observed in each dose is recorded in variable REF.
-The log of dose and REF are also computed.
+The log of dose and REF are also computed:

 data assay; input drug $ dose ndead total; p=ndead/total; if p=0.5 then ref=dose; ldose=log(dose); ldref=log(ref); datalines; N 0.01 0 30 N 0.03 1 30 N 0.10 1 10 N 0.30 1 10 N 1.00 4 10 N 3.00 4 10 N 10.00 5 10 N 30.00 7 10 S 0.30 0 10 S 1.00 0 10 S 3.00 1 10 S 10.00 4 10 S 30.00 5 10 S 100.00 8 10 ;

 The following statements plot the observed response probabilities against both the dose and log(dose).
 Because in each drug there happens to be a dose at which 50% of mice respond, it is also possible to highlight the dose and log(dose) values at which a 50% response is observed.
 These data points are displayed by PROC PRINT.
 Of course, this is not generally true in observed data.
-An estimate of the N:S relative potency using the observed raw data is 10/30 = 0.33.
+An estimate of the N:S relative potency using the observed raw data is 10/30 = 0.33:

 proc print data=assay; where p=0.5; id drug; var p dose ldose; title "Observed 50% doses"; run; proc sgplot; series y=p x=dose / markers group=drug; dropline y=0.5 x=ref / dropto=both; title "Observed data and 50% doses"; run; proc sgplot; series y=p x=ldose / markers group=drug; dropline y=0.5 x=ldref / dropto=both; title "Observed data and 50% log doses"; run;

 A sequence of logistic models fit to the data (not shown) suggests that a model with separate intercepts for the drugs but with a common slope fits well.
 The following statements fit this final model.
 Note that with the NOINT option, the two DRUG parameters are the intercepts for the two drugs.
-See SAS Note 24177 for more about assessing the need for separate slopes when modeling data from multiple groups.
-The OUTEST= and COVOUT options are not needed to fit the model but provide a data set containing the estimated model parameters and covariance matrix for use later.
+See SAS Note 24177 for more information about assessing the need for separate slopes when modeling data from multiple groups.
+The OUTEST= and COVOUT options are not needed to fit the model but provide a data set that contains the estimated model parameters and covariance matrix for use later.
 The STORE statement is used to save the model information for use later by the NLEST macro.
-The EFFECTPLOT statements show the fitted model on both the probability scale and the logit (linear predictor) scale.
+The EFFECTPLOT statements show the fitted model on both the probability scale and the logit (linear predictor) scale:

 proc logistic data=assay outest=parms covout; class drug / param=glm; model ndead/total = drug ldose / noint; effectplot slicefit(sliceby=drug); effectplot slicefit(sliceby=drug) / link; store out=assaymod; run;